 Whether you are developing products, designing the user experience for digital channels or shaping how you engage with customers across channels, having a vision and strategy for the overall experience they’ll have with your products and company provides an important framework for your efforts.

 Beyond developing this overall framework, there are specific approaches and techniques to bring customers into the decision-making process across the innovation, user and customer experience design lifecycle that we’ll be discussing in subsequent blog posts.

 Developing the framework and plan is just a starting point.
 To be truly customer-centric, companies need to ensure that their management approaches and processes put customers at the center of decisions and bring them to the table as important stakeholders.

 Doug Church, MBA, is a co-founder of Phase 5 and co-lead of the Innovation practice.
 He has more than 25 years of experience conducting innovation, product, and go-to-market research.
 He brings extensive methodological expertise and strategic insight to clients.
-Doug is a Certified Marketing Research Professional and a member of ESOMAR.
-He has served on the boards of several organizations and spoken on numerous occasions at marketing research and industry events.
+A member of ESOMAR, Doug has served on the boards of several organizations and spoken on numerous occasions at marketing research and industry events.